Chart Color Schemes

 Educational outcomes in Emerald fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 17.4%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent, at 12.7%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.1%).
-Vocational credentials are common, with 43.8% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (35.2%).
-Educational participation is high, with 35.3% currently enrolled in formal education, comprising 15.0% in primary, 10.6% in secondary, and 2.8% in tertiary education.
+The area's university qualification rate is 17.4%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.7%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding such qualifications, including advanced diplomas (8.6%) and certificates (35.2%).

-Educational participation is notably high, with 35.3% of residents currently enrolled in formal education.
+Educational participation is high, with 35.3% of residents currently enrolled in formal education.
 This includes 15.0% in primary education, 10.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education